waltyou/waltyou.github.io/_posts/2021-01-22-PowerPhrases.md

 - A PowerPhrase Is a SHORT Expression.
   - Less is more!
+    - “I have a dream!”
 - PowerPhrases Get RESULTS
 - PowerPhrases Say What You Mean
+  - Do you really say what you mean?
+Or do you avoid clarity to avoid a reaction?
+  - NOT: "That’s okay.
+Don’t worry about it."
+  - YES: "This is a problem.
+We need to find a solution."
 - With PowerPhrases You Mean What You Say!
+  - You need back your words up with actions.
 - PowerPhrases Avoid Being Mean
   - PowerPhrases Avoid Sarcasm.
   - PowerPhrases Avoid Overkill.
   - PowerPhrases Avoid Assumption of Guilt.
   - PowerPhrases Avoid Attempts to Outsmart the Other Person With Wit.

+## Poison Phrases vs PowerPhrases

+### 1. Avoid Filler Poison Phrases

+— Well...

+— Sort of...

+— I just...

+— I would tend to...

+— I guess...